Preventing gang crime

 The IGU follows the Council’s public health approach towards tackling violent crime which has been proven to be successful in areas where it has been employed to tackle the root causes of violence.

 Through partnership working between the Council, police and voluntary and community organisations, the IGU has been successful in preventing problems before they arise, calming gang tensions and supporting individuals to choose an alternative path.

 This includes through representation at Hackney’s Extra-Familial Risk Panel, which works to intervene in cases where a young person is at risk of experiencing harm outside the home.

 Enforcement action is taken where necessary against those intent on causing harm to others but the unit’s central focus is on early detection and prevention.

 This is not about delivering soft justice, but rather smart justice which works to tackle the issue of gang violence in the round by addressing the factors that put adults and young people at risk of becoming involved in gangs.

 Through a balanced approach, we can help create better futures for local people and keep them out of the criminal justice system.

-If you’re concerned about any child or young person living in Hackney, you can contact our First Access Screening Team (FAST) for advice and guidance.
+If you’re concerned about any child or young person living in Hackney, you can contact our Multi Agency Safeguarding Hub (MASH) for advice and guidance.